Gus Yusuf says Jokowi will be present in Tegal to support Luthfi-Yasin - ExBulletin

 Gus Yusuf says Jokowi will be present in Tegal to support Luthfi-Yasin

-“Following Kyai Sesarengan Milih Luthfi-Yasin” event at Korpri Slawi Building, Tegal Regency, Monday (11/11).
-Photo: source for jpnn.com

-jpnn.comTEGAL – Chairman of the Central Java National Awakening Party (PKB) DPW, KH Yusuf Chudlori (Gus Yusuf) said that the seventh President of the Republic of Indonesia, Joko Widodo (Jokowi) will visit the region to support the duo of candidates for governor-cawagub, Ahmad Luthfi and deputy governor Taj Yasin Maimoen on the 2024 regional elections.
+FORMER President Joko Widodo (Jokowi) will travel to the regions to support the duo of Central Java governorship candidates (Central Java) Ahmad Luthfi and deputy governor candidate Taj Yasin Maimoen.
+The date and location were determined in the Central Java region.

-Gus Yusuf conveyed this while giving instructions during the “Nderek Kyai Sesarengan Milih Luthfi-Yasin” event at the Korpri Slawi Building, Tegal Regency, Monday (11/11).
+The information regarding the direct support of the 7th President was conveyed by Chairman of the Central Java National Awakening Party (PKB) DPW, KH Yusuf Chudlori.
+“On November 16, God willing, Pak Jokowi will be rawuh (present) in Tegal,” said Yusuf Chudlori while giving instructions at the Roadshow event for DPW Central Java PKB Chairman Gus Yusuf Nderek Kyai Sesarengan Milih Luthfi-Yasin at the Korpri Slawi building. , Tegal Regency, Monday (11/11).

-“On November 16, God willing, Pak Jokowi will be rawuh (present) in Tegal,” said Gus Yusuf.

 |